[ Main contents start here ]

 ■ Competency Evaluation

-The competency evaluation assesses "human skills" and "expertise" as defined by the ideal employee profile, based on evaluation criteria that consider the expectations for each job responsibility.
-By clarifying strengths and areas for improvement, it is used for competency development to grow into a professional.
-The evaluation results are reflected in decisions regarding promotions, salary increases, and appointments.
+The competency evaluation assesses “human qualities” and “skills/expertise” as defined by the ideal employee profile, based on evaluation criteria that reflect expectations for each job responsibility.
+By identifying strengths and areas for improvement, the evaluation serves as a foundation for competency development to support professional growth.
+Results are reflected in decisions regarding promotions, salary increases, and appointments.

 ■ Performance Evaluation